4paradigm/OpenMLDB/demo/talkingdata-adtracking-fraud-detection/README.md

 ### Start predict server

-You can start predict server even if you haven't deployed, with option `not_init`.
+You can start predict server even if you haven't deployed, with option `--no-init`.

 ```
 python3 predict_server.py --no-init > predict.log 2>&1 &